3 Key Proposals of the SECURE Act 2.0

 Presumably, it’s a way for the government to capture revenue.
 Nonetheless, ROTH IRAs are not subject to RMDs, and withdrawals are exempt from federal income taxes.

-3. Student loan matching.
 SECURE Act 2.0 would permit employers to make matching contributions to their 401(k) plans tied to the employee’s student loan payments.
 The goal: encourage younger employees to save for retirement.

-It would also help employers pass nondiscrimination tests that prevent plans from favoring higher income employers.
+It would also help employers pass nondiscrimination tests that prevent plans from favoring higher-income employers.

 While we recognize this provision will probably complicate the administration of a 401(k) plan, we applaud the proposal simply because we know that the sooner one begins saving for retirement, the sooner one may enjoy the power of compounded returns.
 As we always counsel, it’s never too early to start saving.